 FAQ's

-The project will cost $120m.
-The City has established a reserve fund, which along with $42m in grant funding, will be the primary funding source for the project.
+The project will cost $145m.
+The City has established a reserve fund as the primary funding source for the project, along with $42m in grant funding.

 The City has received commitments for the following: